1f2n3n

 3. As students arrive, make comments to individuals that let them know that you notice who they are.

-• Say something about their appearance – a new hairdo, a cool T-shirt, unusual earrings, a different color finger nail polish, a jacket you like, etc.
+• Say something about their appearance – notice a new hairdo, a cool T-shirt, unusual earrings, a different color fingernail polish, a jacket you like, etc.

-• Ask or comment about things that kids are doing outside of your classroom – sports events, extra curricular activities, other events and projects that students participate in inside and outside of school
+• Ask or comment about things that kids are doing outside of your classroom – sports events, extra curricular activities, other events and projects that students participate in inside and outside of school.
+If possible, keep track of these important events and ask follow-up questions ("How did your softball game go the other day?")

 • Give students positive feedback about something they've done well in class recently.

-4. Cut up a bunch of 2” x 2” inch squares and write the numbers from 1 to 10 on different squares.
-As students come in say hello, and ask them to pick a number from one to ten in your basket that indicates how they're feeling right now – ten (I'm ready, focused, feeling good) to one (I'm tired, grumpy, and would rather be any place else).
-When everyone's seated ask students to hold up their numbers to get a read where people are.
-You might want to do a quiet energizer that helps everyone to focus.
+4. Cut up a bunch of 2” x 2” inch squares and write the numbers from 1 to 10 on different squares, and put them into a basket.
+Greet students as they come in, and ask them to pick a number from one to ten from the basket that indicates how they're feeling right now – ten (I'm ready, focused, feeling good) to one (I'm tired, grumpy, and would rather be any place else).
+When everyone's seated ask students to hold up their numbers to get a feel for where people are.
+If you see a lot of low numbers, you might want to do a quiet energizer that helps everyone to focus.

 5. Once a quarter give each student a personal written greeting that mentions something you appreciate about their presence in your class.
 Alternate weeks for different classes so you create a cycle that you can repeat every quarter.
-One way to make this less daunting is to put a list of 30 or 40 appreciation responses on your computer.
+One way to make this less daunting is to make a master list of 30 or 40 appreciation responses in Word or Docs ahead of time.
 You can write in the students' names, print out your messages, and cut them into strips.
 For example:

 • Dear Cho, I know that talking in class is not your favorite thing, so I have really appreciated your participation in small group work.